 “I can get your order started now or circle back to you, one more time?”
 He fumbled in his apron for a pen.
 “Will your friend be joining you again, tonight?
 You guys make a great couple.
 I’ve never seen two people have as much fun and enjoy one another’s company as you two.”

 For the first time that evening she touched the menu.
 Flipping it open, she scanned the dinner entrees.
-Letters, black symbols, groupings of curves and lines sped by.
+Letters, black symbols, groupings of curves and lines sped by without any acknowledgement of understanding.
 Flipping the menu over, she eyed the breakfast selections.
-They ordered Breakfast regardless of the time of day, except their last time there.
-She thought it was odd that he would do something different so soon.
-She could hear his words, in her mind, again, like the first time.
+They always ordered Breakfast, regardless of the time of day, except their last time there.

 “Excuse me.
 I’m gonna skip the morning menu.
 Can I get a Reuben with a pickle on the side?
 Thanks.”
 He turned to her and asked, “Are you sure you aren’t hungry?”